 Vincent was more evasive on what he pays to buy old cars and small trucks for scrap, saying it, “depends on market value.”
 The prices he gets paid per pound of steel can be fairly volatile.
 Vincent also offers towing service.
 “And I don’t buy loose parts, only complete vehicles.”

 Vincent explains that his stock of used vehicles is mostly of North American manufacture with some European and a few Japanese cars.
 The age of most his scrap vehicles ranges from nearly-new to about 20 years old.
 “We prefer to call it auto recycling rather than a scrapyard,” adds Vincent.
+If you are out in the market for a new car and looking to explore second-hand cars online, you can browse these used cars and compare available options.

 “Ville St. Pierre is an easy drive from the West Island, LaSalle, Chateauguay, Verdun, and NDG,” he notes..Despite being in business for 70 years, many motorists driving over the viaduct between St Pierre and Montreal West don’t realize there is an auto recycler under the viaduct.